Umbriel: Orbit

 Umbriel orbits Uranus at the distance of about 266000 km, being the third farthest from the planet among its five major moons.
 Umbriel's orbit has a small eccentricity and is inclined very little relative to the equator of Uranus.
-Its orbital period is around 4.1 Earth days, coincident with its rotational period.
-In other words, Umbriel is a synchronous or tidally locked satellite, with one face always pointing toward its parent planet.
+Its orbital period is around 4.1 Earth days, coincident with its rotational period, making it a synchronous or tidally locked satellite, with one face always pointing toward its parent planet.
 Umbriel's orbit lies completely inside the Uranian magnetosphere.
 This is important, because the trailing hemispheres of airless satellites orbiting inside a magnetosphere (like Umbriel) are struck by magnetospheric plasma, which co-rotates with the planet.
-This bombardment may lead to the darkening of the trailing hemispheres, which is actually observed for all Uranian moons except Oberon (see below).
+This bombardment may lead to the darkening of the trailing hemispheres, which is observed for all Uranian moons except Oberon (see below).
 Umbriel also serves as a sink of the magnetospheric charged particles, which creates a pronounced dip in energetic particle count near the moon's orbit as observed by Voyager 2 in 1986.

-Because Uranus orbits the Sun almost on its side, and its moons orbit in the planet's equatorial plane, they (including Umbriel) are subject to an extreme seasonal cycle.
+Because Uranus orbits the Sun almost on its side, and its moons orbit in the planet's equatorial plane, Umbriel and the other moons are subject to an extreme seasonal cycle.
 Both northern and southern poles spend 42 years in complete darkness, and another 42 years in continuous sunlight, with the Sun rising close to the zenith over one of the poles at each solstice.
 The Voyager 2 flyby coincided with the southern hemisphere's 1986 summer solstice, when nearly the entire northern hemisphere was unilluminated.
 Once every 42 years, when Uranus has an equinox and its equatorial plane intersects the Earth, mutual occultations of Uranus's moons become possible.
-In 2007–2008 a number of such events were observed including two occultations of Titania by Umbriel on August 15 and December 8, 2007 as well as of Ariel by Umbriel on August 19, 2007.
+In 2007–2008, several such events were observed including two occultations of Titania by Umbriel on August 15 and December 8, 2007, as well as of Ariel by Umbriel on August 19, 2007.

-Currently Umbriel is not involved in any orbital resonance with other Uranian satellites.
-Early in its history, however, it may have been in a 1:3 resonance with Miranda.
+Currently, Umbriel is not involved in any orbital resonance with other Uranian satellites.
+Early in its history however, it may have been in a 1:3 resonance with Miranda.
 This would have increased Miranda's orbital eccentricity, contributing to the internal heating and geological activity of that moon, while Umbriel's orbit would have been less affected.
 Due to Uranus's lower oblateness and smaller size relative to its satellites, its moons can escape more easily from a mean motion resonance than those of Jupiter or Saturn.
 After Miranda escaped from this resonance (through a mechanism that probably resulted in its anomalously high orbital inclination), its eccentricity would have been damped, turning off the heat source.